venugoapalreddy/biztalk-docs/biztalk/core/error-type-name-not-valid.md

  **User Action**

- Select the relevant schema file in Microsoft® [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Solution Explorer, and then in the Properties window, change the **Type Name** property to a value that is a valid C# identifier and is not a reserved BizTalk keyword.
+ Select the relevant schema file in Microsoft® [!INCLUDE [btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Solution Explorer, and then in the Properties window, change the <strong>Type Name</strong> property to a value that is a valid C# identifier and is not a reserved BizTalk keyword.